nbedos/termtosvg/man/termtosvg.md

 one of the default templates (gjm8, dracula, solarized_dark, solarized_light,
  progress_bar, window_frame, window_frame_js) or a path to a valid template.

+##### -s, --still-frame
+Create a still frame of the last frame in the animation when rendering.
+The still frame is saved in the same location as the animation in svg format.
 ##### -h, --help
 Print usage and exit